 Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.

 EstroGel Pump may also be used for purposes not listed in this medication guide.

 You should not use EstroGel Pump if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you will have major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use if you are pregnant.

-Children should avoid coming into contact with skin areas where you have applied estradiol topical.
-Topical estradiol is absorbed through the skin and can cause side effects in a child who comes into contact with this medicine or with skin where the medicine was applied.
+EstroGel Pump is absorbed through the skin and can cause side effects in a child who comes into contact with the skin where you have applied the medicine.

-You should not use estradiol topical if you have:
+You should not use estradiol if you are allergic to it, or if you have:

 epilepsy or other seizure disorder;